govindthange/kit/k8s-helm-kit/README.md

 ## Lego

-Lego is a microservice styled distributed systems to demonstrate various flavors of inter-service communication in a clustered environment.
+Lego is a microservice styled distributed system to demonstrate various flavors of inter-service communication in a clustered environment.